 Call for Oral Presentations and Posters

-Opens November 28; Deadline to submit is January 31
+Opens November 28; Deadline extended to Tuesday, February 14

 We are so excited to invite you to submit abstracts for oral and poster presentations at Sunbelt 2023 in Portland, Oregon!
 You are in for a real treat with Portland - you can expect an amazing combination of urban and natural settings; the best, locally-sourced food you’ll ever eat; and a welcoming city rich with culturally diverse events and tons of fun things to do.
 Check out travelportland.com for more details about our host city!

 We are organizing this year’s Sunbelt to be attended either in-person or online, and we hope that either way you are able to join us and benefit from the incredible community and scholarship that makes Sunbelt our favorite conference each year!

 As we all know, the world is a different place these days, and we are doing our best to evolve Sunbelt to be an accessible and engaging meeting while also being as climate-conscious and cost-efficient as possible.
 As such, there will be aspects of Sunbelt that are new this year, and we look forward to your partnership in seeing how it all goes!
 Read below for details.